hugmatj/fedora-ultimate-setup-script/README.md

-# Fedora and Centos Ultimate Setup Scripts v5 (May 2020)
+# Fedora and Centos Ultimate Setup Scripts v5.1 (Jan 2021)

 **Welcome to your new ultimate desktop!** You can now choose between long term support with Centos and cutting edge features with Fedora.
 Run these scripts after a fresh install of your favorite OS.
 You can re-create the same set of applications and settings across both distributions.